nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 The framework can be instructed to invalidate current authenticated status by calling the `logout` method of the `AuthStorage` interface from any location.
 When session mechanism is active, it will be discarded and will no longer yield a `Suphple\Contracts\Auth\User` instance when invoked.
 For token-based authentication, only the latter action is performed.

 You are encouraged to plant the logout-bearing module on the very first module in your apps module tree in order to avoid cycling through others down the stack

+## Multi-user login
+Talk about `loginAs` flow for both mechanisms.
+What happens when I logout in that mode?
+How do I switch between users?